finos/symphony-bdk-java/docs/configuration.md

 None of the fields `scheme`, `host`, `port`, `context` should be set if field `loadBalancing` is defined.
 Fields inside `loadBalancing` are:
 - `mode`: mandatory, can be `external`, `roundRobin` or `random`.
 - `stickiness`: optional boolean, default value is true.
+(DFv2 does not need to be persisted therefore stickiness is only required for DFv1)
 - `nodes`: mandatory and must contain at least one element.
 List items must have at least `host` field put and can contain the following other fields: `scheme`, `port`, `context`.

 `roundRobin` and `random` modes mean calls to the agent are load balanced across all `nodes`, respectively in a round robin and random fashion.